Ribbon-Grid/PwrSimLang/README.md

 PwrSimLang is used by psCARA, a Desktop ISE (Integrated Simulation Environment)

 ## Ownership
-PwrSimLang is Copyright 2025 & Intellectual Property of Ribbon Grid an Australian Company Ribbon Grid and psCARA are protected under Australian Trademarks
+PwrSimLang is Copyright 2025 & Intellectual Property of Ribbon Grid an Australian Company.
+Ribbon Grid and psCARA are protected under Australian Trademarks.

 ## Description